zacsketches/datastore_v2/README.md

 ## Helpful Command Line Foo
 #### Edit AWC CLI credentials
-Using `terraform plan|apply|destroy` rely on the login credentials stored in the AWS CLI.
+Using `terraform plan|apply|destroy` relies on the login credentials stored in the AWS CLI.
 When you rotate access keys the following tools help.
 ```
 vim ~/.aws/credentials
 ```